Pokrt/dleap_tutorial/basics/no-code-introduction.md

 12. Service Integration (Optional)
 13. Test Data Submission

-## App Default Properties
+## App Default Settings
-By default th eapp has the following properties:
+By default, the app has the following settings:

 **One Page**
 ![img.png](img.png)